 If you hold your shares in street name and do not provide voting instructions to your broker, your shares will not be voted on any proposal for which your broker does not have or does not exercise discretionary authority to vote (a "broker non-vote").
 Shares constituting broker non-votes are not counted or deemed to have been voted on a non-routine matter at the Annual Meeting.
-Accordingly, broker non-votes have no effect on the election of directors in Proposal 1, the advisory vote on named executive officer compensation in Proposal 3, or the advisory vote on the frequency of the vote on named executive officer compensation in Proposal 4, because such proposals are considered non-routine matters.
+Accordingly, broker non-votes have no effect on the election of directors in Proposal 1 or the advisory vote on named executive officer compensation in Proposal 3 because such proposals are considered non-routine matters.
 If you do not provide voting instructions to your broker, your broker will have discretion to vote your shares on Proposal 2 because the ratification of auditor appointment is considered a routine matter.
 Broker non-votes are counted as present for the purpose of determining a quorum at the Annual Meeting.